pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the *Display* dialog to specify your preferences for the SQL Editor display.

-* Specify a value in the *Items per page in grid* field to instruct the *SQL Editor* on how many rows to display per page.
-The default is *50*.
 * Use the *Query info notifier timeout* to control the behaviour of the notifier that is displayed when query execution completes.
 A value of *-1* will disable the notifier, and a value of 0 will display it until clicked.
 If a positive value above zero is specified, the notifier will be displayed for the specified number of seconds.
 The default is *5*.

 .. image:: images/preferences_sql_explain_options.png